yassouali/fast.ai_notes/parctical_DL/lecture2.md

 From the paper [Snapshot Ensembles](https://arxiv.org/abs/1704.00109)

-If we plot the learning rate while using “cyclic LR schedule” we get (the value used in the starting point is the one obtained using learing rate finder:
+If we plot the learning rate while using “cyclic LR schedule” we get (the value used in the starting point is the one obtained using learning rate finder:

 <p align="center"> <img src="../figures/cyclic_lr.png" width="300"> </p>